+\Newrevis{The component merging operation may be preferable in applications such as MMSE/EAP-based estimation {and when the fusing estimators are consistent with each other} \citep{ardeshiri2015}, but may lead to a loss of important details of the mixture, e.g., the mode, which is less desirable in MAP-based estimators and is not preferable when the fusing estimators are inconsistent or even conflicting with each other}.
+In practice, the MAP estimator is usually implemented in a simplified way which extracts the mode of the greatest weighted fusing estimators as in \eqref{eq:appMAP} (or multiple in the case of multi-target estimation), rather than calculating the real mode of the fused density as a whole as in \eqref{eq:exaAAMAP}.

-The common choice \eqref{eq:appMAP} leads to a mode-preservation capacity which reinforces the tolerance of the AA fusion to inconsistent fusing estimators or even fault estimators, namely ``\textit{fault-tolerant}'', leading to an unique feature of the AA fusion: When the fusing distributions diverge significantly with each other such as in (d), it will not merge them into one but only re-weight them and preserve the original modes; so is done in existing AA fusion approaches where merging is only carried out to the components close enough to each other and MAP is often approximately applied as shown in \eqref{eq:appMAP} \cite{Li17PC,Li17PCsmc,Li19Bernoulli,Kim20_5G,Ramachandran21,Da_Li20TSIPN,Gao20cPHD,Li20AAmb,GLi21}.
+The common choice \eqref{eq:appMAP} leads to a mode-preservation capacity which reinforces the tolerance of the AA fusion to inconsistent fusing estimators or even fault estimators, namely ``\textit{fault-tolerant}''.
+This is a unique feature of the AA fusion as compared with the other fusion approaches.
 There is a theoretical explanation.
-Recall that the AA and GA fusion rules symmetrically minimize the weighted sum of the directional KL divergences between the fusing probability distributions and the fused result as follows \cite{Abbas09,DaKai_Li_DCAI19}
+Recall that the AA and GA fusion rules symmetrically minimize the weighted sum of the directional KL divergences between the fusing probability distributions and the fused result as follows \citep{Kulhavy96,Abbas09,DaKai_Li_DCAI19}

-It has been pointed out in \cite{ardeshiri2015} that the forward KL divergence as shown in \eqref{eq:GA_KL divergence} but not \eqref{eq:AA_KL divergence} has a tendency towards the merging operation no matter how separated the mixands are; see illustrative examples studied therein.
-Such a tendency may be preferable in applications such as MMSE/EAP based estimation, but may lead to a loss of the important details of the mixture, e.g., the mode, which is less desirable in MAP-based estimation and in multi-target estimation.